Macroeconomic Spillovers of Weather Shocks across U.S. States: Introduction

 \section{Introduction}

 Climate-related risks are now regarded as major sources of economic vulnerability.
 These risks are associated with adverse climatic events (\textit{physical risks}) or induced by the process of adjustment towards a low-carbon economy (\textit{transition risks}).
-Extreme weather events are the primary types of physical risks and are becoming more frequent as a result of climate change (\citealt{IPCC2023}).
-Evaluating their potentially long-lasting economic impacts \citep{Batten2018,HsiangJina2014} requires considering not only local effects but also spillovers across interconnected economic systems \citep{BenzieEtAl2021,CashinMohaddesRaissi2017}.
+Extreme weather events are the main type of physical risk, and at least some of these events have increased in frequency and severity in the U.S.\footnote{The Fifth National Climate Assessment \citep{USGCRP} highlights that extreme cold events have decreased across much of the U.S., while the frequency, intensity, and duration of extreme heat have increased.
+In addition, other weather events such as heavy precipitation, drought, floods, wildfires, and hurricanes are becoming more frequent and/or severe, with cascading impacts in all parts of the U.S.} \citep{USGCRP} and globally (\citealt{IPCC2023}).
+Evaluating their economic impacts requires considering not only local effects but also spillovers across interconnected economic systems \citep{BenzieEtAl2021,CashinMohaddesRaissi2017}.

-In this study we examine the impact of severe weather shocks on state-level economic activity in the United States, considering the cross-border spillovers resulting from economic interconnections among states and regions.
-We rely on a monthly Global Vector Autoregressive (GVAR) model \citep{pesaranetal04} that captures economic interrelationships between states and regions using bilateral trade flows within the U.S. and include a proxy of severe weather shocks, based on a detailed database of emergency declarations triggered by natural disasters.